Begum Aizaz Rasul: Role in the Constituent Assembly

 With the partition of India, only a handful of Muslim League members joined the Constituent Assembly of India.
 Begum Aizaz Rasul was elected the Deputy Leader of the Delegation and the Deputy leader of Opposition in the Constituent Legislative Assembly.
 When Chaudhry Khaliquzzaman, the party leader left for Pakistan, Begum Aijaz succeeded him as the leader of the Muslim League and became a member of the Minority Rights Drafting Subcommittee.

 Begum Aijaz Rasul was instrumental in creating consensus amongst the Muslim leadership to voluntarily give up the demand for reserved seats for religious minorities.
 During the discussions pertaining to the right of minorities in an assembly of the Drafting Committee, she opposed the idea of having 'separate electorates' for Muslims.
 She quoted the idea as 'a self-destructive weapon which separates the minorities from the majority for all time'.
 By 1949, the Muslim members who wished for the retention of separate electorates came around to accept Begum's appeal.

 Sports patronage

 She held the office of President of the Indian Women Hockey Federation for 20 years and was also President of the Asian Women's Hockey Federation.
-The Indian Women's Hockey Cup is named after her.
+The Indian Women's Hockey Cup is named after her (Begum Rasul trophy).
 Maintaining a keen interest in sport, she even donned men's whites to bat for the Presidents XI vs. the Prime Minister's XI, goodwill match in 1952.